HL7/fhir-saner/fsh/ig-data/input/pagecontent/1_overview.md

 [^4]: [HL7/OASIS Cross Paradigm Implementation Guide: Emergency Data Exchange Language (EDXL) Hospital AVailability Exchange (HAVE) Version 2.0 (EDXL-HAVE), Release 1](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=489)

-This rapid assessment leads this guide to a focus on bed availability.
+This rapid assessment leads this guide to a focus on bed and ventilator availability.

 ### Bed Availability
 The key data for bed availability is found in Bed Management solutions integrated with